kgiszewski/xToolMerge/README.md

 ## Install
 Dotnet 6.0+ is required.
 This might work on a Mac, I have no idea.

-Simply download the ZIP in the release section and put it where you'd like.
+Simply download [the ZIP in the release section](https://github.com/kgiszewski/xToolMerge/releases) and put it where you'd like.

 Follow the usage section above.

+## License
+MIT License